with Modern Values

 3 Year Bar

-If the undocumented alien has been living in the U.S. illegally for a period of 1 year, they may be subjected to a 3 year waiting period before being eligible to apply for readmission into the U.S. This constitutes a 3 year bar.
+If an individual has been living without lawful status in the United States for a period of 1 year, they may be subjected to a 3-year waiting period before being eligible to apply for readmission into the U.S. This constitutes a 3-year bar.

 10 Year Bar

-If the undocumented alien has been living in the U.S. illegally for a period of time greater than 1 year, they may be subjected to a 10 year waiting period before being eligible to apply for readmission to the U.S. Many undocumented aliens are at risk of being separated from their families for either a 3 year or 10 year period.
-This often prevents them from traveling back to their country of origin to apply for a green card visa.
+If an individual has been living without lawful status in the United States for a period of time greater than 1 year, they may be subjected to a 10-year waiting period before being eligible to apply for readmission to the U.S. Many undocumented aliens are at risk of being separated from their families for either a 3-year or 10 year period.
+This often prevents them from traveling back to their country of origin to apply for a green card.

 I-601A Waiver Eligibility and Requirements